hemidactylus/mlops-speedrun-spamclassifier/README.md

 #### App architecture II

-It is now time to revise the app and take advantage of the feature server and the push sources.
+It is now time to revise the app and take advantage of the Feast feature server and the push sources.
 The changes are as follows:

 - the newborn "Inbox API", when receiving a new message, will:
   + write the SMS to the database table for the user-data API: to do that, we add a "write SMS" endpoint to the user-data API itself;
   + contact the model-serving API to get the "v2" features;
-  + contact the feature server to push them to the feature store, for later online usage;
+  + contact the feature server to push these "v2" features to the feature store, for later online usage (by model "v3");
-- the client will ask the feature server for the features of a SMS, based on its `sms_id`. (_Note: To avoid CORS issues, it is necessary to build a thin proxy between the client and the Feast feature server._)
+- the client will ask the feature server for the features of an SMS, based on its `sms_id`. (_Note: even just to avoid CORS issues, it is necessary to build a thin proxy between the client and the Feast feature server._)
-- it will then query the `features_to_prediction` endpoint in the model-serving API to get the ham/spam status of a message;
+- it will then query the `v3/features_to_prediction` endpoint in the model-serving API to get the ham/spam status of a message;
-- (we need a backfill job to prepare the `labeled_sms_2` features for the messages that are already in the inbox);
+- (we also need a backfill job to prepare the `labeled_sms_2` features for the messages that are already in the inbox at this point);

 Here is a sketch of this revised architecture: